nuno929/cocre/artificial_intuition_theory_note.md

+This note proposes a minimal sketch of artificial intuition …

 # Artificial Intuition:
 ## A Note on Value-Guided Latent Manifold Steering
 *— A conceptual insight that surfaced through dialogue with ChatGPT*